Clinical Optometry (MSc)

 In your personal statement, please ensure you clearly state the modules you intend to study.
 Please see the module list for more information.
 There is a very high demand for certain modules and places are allocated on the basis of date of application.
 If a module is full, wherever possible, we will offer the applicant a place on the next available occurrence.

-English language requirements: A score of 6.5 IELTS (with 6.5 in all subskills) or equivalent qualification.
-Please see our English Language Requirements guidance for more details.
+English language requirements: A score of 6.5 IELTS (with 5.5 in all subskills) or equivalent qualification.

 Application Deadlines: Places are allocated on a first come, first served basis and so early application is recommended.
 The deadline for entry to the March term the beginning of February and the deadline for the September term is the beginning of August.
 Late applications, or if the intake is full, will automatically be deferred to the next available intake.